War in Darfur: 2021

-Fighting between Masalit people and Arab nomads in Al Geneina District, West Darfur, left 84 dead and 160 wounded, including soldiers, on 16 January.
-This was two weeks after the United Nations withdrew its peacekeepers from the region after 13 years.
-Based on a statement from the Darfur Bar Association, the fresh violence initiated after a member of an Arab tribe was stabbed by another member of the Masalit tribe.
+On 16 January fighting between Masalit people and Arab nomads in Al Geneina District, West Darfur, left 84 dead and 160 wounded.
+This was two weeks after the United Nations withdrew its peacekeepers from the region.
+Based on a statement from the Darfur Bar Association, the incident began when a member of an Arab tribe was stabbed by another member of the Masalit tribe.
 Following the unrest, a high profile delegation authorized by Sudanese Prime Minister Abdalla Hamdok was sent to the region in order to assess the situation.

-Separately, clashes were also reported to have erupted in the eastern part of Sudan on Thursday and Friday between two ethnic groups, the Beni Amer and Nuba at Port Sudan.
+Ethnic clashes were also reported to have erupted in the eastern part of Sudan on 31 December 2020 and 1 January 2021 between the Beni Amer and Nuba in Port Sudan.

-On 17 January, a curfew was put in place by the Sudanese authorities, including a state of emergency in Sudan’s West Darfur region.
+On 17 January, a curfew was put in place by the Sudanese authorities, including a state of emergency in West Darfur region.

-As of 18 January, the death toll was reported to have reached at least 129 people, including women and children, since the beginning of the clashes between the Arabs and non-Arabs in West Darfur on Friday, according to the ABC News.
+Clashes between the Arabs and non-Arabs in West Darfur began on January 15.
+By 18 January the death toll was reported to have reached at least 129 people, including women and children.

-However, the United Nations has urged the Sudanese government to see to the de-escalation of the violence in West Darfur and safeguard civilian lives.
+The United Nations has urged the Sudanese government to see to the de-escalation of the violence in West Darfur and safeguard civilian lives.

 On 20 January, the residence of the provincial Governor of West Darfur Mohammed Abdalla al-Douma, was under an attempted attack by unidentified gunmen.
 Security forces managed to repel the attack without any reports of casualties or destruction of properties.
 Meanwhile, reports from local media suggested that during the assassination attempt, several blasts were heard all over the state.

-On 24 January, the UN refugee agency revealed that since the initial outbreak of tribal clashes in Darfur earlier this January, at least 250 people have lost their lives.
-Three humanitarian workers were also among those who were killed, the agency added.
-Also, more than 100,000 people are believed to have been displaced, fleeing into neighboring Chad, with about 3,500 of them being mostly women and children.
+On 24 January, the UN refugee agency revealed that at least 250 people have died since the initial outbreak of tribal clashes in January.
+Three humanitarian workers were among those who had been killed.
+Also, more than 100,000 people are believed to have been displaced, fleeing into neighboring Chad.

 On 28 March, Al-Hilu, leader of SPLA-North, signed a peace agreement with the Sudanese government in Juba, South Sudan, which would guarantee freedom of religion in a civil, democratic Sudan that would also have a single unified army to protect national security.